-It’s great that more people are turning towards having fresh and healthy meals delivered to their homes instead of stuffing a dozen chicken nuggets in your mouth after work.
+It’s great that more people are turning towards having fresh and healthy meals delivered to their homes instead of resorting to takeaway after work.
 Let’s face it; we’re all busy people.
-We’ve got jobs to do, people to spend time with, and Netflix shows to binge watch.
+We’ve got jobs to do and people to spend time with..
 But with increased demand comes more options popping up; paleo, gluten-free, calorie restricted, vegan- if you can name it, you can have it delivered to your door.

 So, how do we know what we’re getting delivered and eating is good for us?
 It might look healthy (it has kale on it!) but is it actually making us unhealthy?

 Sugar.
 It’s white, delicious, but can be deadly in the long term.
 That’s no fun, is it!
 With the average Australian consuming around 27 teaspoons of sugar every day, sugar consumption and its harmful effects on the body has become something of an epidemic.
 In other words, we need to step away from the carrot cake and pick up a carrot stick instead.